 - Be smart: There will be people hustling and trying to get you to pay them money to "help" you get through the border.
 Know this and stay focused on what you're trying to do

 - Travel for the right reasons: Don't plan your trip thinking you can get through a border crossing AND make it over 500 miles in time to catch a flight.
 You'll find yourself stressed out, ticked off, all which will delay you even further.
-Travel for the experience of traveling and border crossings or check-points are part of that experience.
+Travel for the experience of traveling and remember that border crossings and check-points are part of the experience.
 Come in with an open mind

 The people at a border crossing have a job to do and they may have their own particular way of doing it.
 A negative attitude doesn't help anyone and a positive attitude can leave you with a much faster experience and positive interactions with people you can learn from.